venkateshwar-reddy/Candy-Recommender/README.md

 # Candy-Recommender
-Candy Recommendation using Collaborative Filtering
+Candy Recommendation based on Collaborative Filtering using LightFM